Since 2010, I must confess I’ve been a bit more domesticated than in the past.

 Years from now, I don’t want to just say “I went “Hiking” back in 20xx” while attending hiker gatherings.

 I’d rather be able to say: “I can’t wait for this year!
 I am going to the Grand Junction area next month for a solo trip.
-And then a past partner and I are off to the Badlands together a couple of week later.
+And then someone and I are off to the Badlands together a couple of week later.
 And, a big trip is planned solo for two weeks in Wyoming.
 No, not a specific trail…a route I am making up by looking at maps.”

 I’d rather celebrate the outdoors itself than the outdoors lifestyle.
 Be it “Hiking” or hiking.